Chris Boardman: Professional career

-Boardman made a comeback at the 1997 Tour de France, winning the prologue of the Tour once more this time on a on a Hotta TT, although a crash forced him to quit the tour on stage 13.
+Boardman made a comeback at the 1997 Tour de France, winning the prologue of the Tour once more this time on a Hotta TT, although a crash forced him to quit the tour on stage 13.

 In 1998 Tour de France, when the Tour began in Dublin, Ireland, Boardman won the prologue, but this time crashed out of the race on stage 2.
 In 1998 he was diagnosed with osteopenia due to low testosterone levels.
 Treatment to prevent a worsening of his condition would have required him to take testosterone, which is banned under anti-doping rules.
 The UCI refused to allow Boardman an exemption on medical grounds.
 Faced with either retiring to allow treatment for his osteoporosis, or continuing to cycle without taking testosterone, Boardman chose to continue in cycling untreated for a further two years, hoping to finish his career on a high note at the 2000 Summer Olympics.

 In 1997 the Union Cycliste Internationale (UCI) had changed their regulations for the hour record, restricting competitors to roughly the same equipment that Eddy Merckx had used in the 1970s, banning time trial helmets, disc or tri-spoke wheels, aerodynamic bars and monocoque composite frames.
 Boardman made an attempt at the hour record using this new ruling in 2000 and rode 49.441 km, just 13 m further than Merckx's 28-year-old record.

 Boardman's preparation for the road time trial at the 2000 Olympics was affected by missing the 2000 Tour de France due to sinus problems; he finished eleventh in the time trial.

 Boardman retired after the Olympics, at the age of 32.
 In an interview Boardman said that the last two years of his professional career were the most difficult, especially because of his debilitating health condition and also marital issues.
 Boardman's osteoporosis was uncommon for someone as young as he was.
 He was criticised for not realising his potential, but in response he said that, "I never considered myself particularly gifted, but I managed to stretch and mould the ability that I have, and found a niche for myself."